 Christ the King Emmanuel, located in Blackheath, has a professional studies focus, delivering applied academic and technical qualifications, each in a specific occupational context.
 These are demanding programmes framed by leading universities and employers and there is a strong emphasis on the occupational knowledge and academic skills required to achieve the top grades and in order to make exceptional progress.
-T Levels are planned at the site from September 2022.
+T Levels are planned at the site from September 2022 in Engineering and Health.